- Yet Thou art holy, O Thou who art enthroned upon the praises (tehillah) of Israel. (Ps 22:3)

 - We’re to examine ourselves…every day.

 Can I get back to something I talked about in a few messages during this series?
 The subject of being judgmental is coming back to my heart.
-I’m sure there’s more that I could add to our daily list of things we’re to do, but one thing I’m sure wouldn’t make that list is pointing out the flaws in other believers lives.
-You know, I look at that list, and I’m convicted that I even think I have the time to take a look at someone else’s life…anyone else get that conviction?
+I’m sure there’s more that I could add to our daily list of things we’re supposed to do, but one thing I’m sure is not on that list is pointing out the flaws in other believers lives.
+You know, I look at that list, and I’m convicted that I even think I have the time to take a look at someone else’s life to stand in judgment of their lives when I have so much in my own that God could stand in judgment of…anyone else get that conviction?

 There’s enough in that list right there for me to not have any time at all to focus or judge someone else’s walk with God.
 It also goes to show that if we’re doing those things daily our focus will not only be upon our own lives…but upon God…and that means if our focus is on us and our own walk with God then it won’t be on what everyone else or anyone else is doing.